waste-of-kindergarten/xpython37-v0.1/python/Doc/library/unittest.rst

 :exc:`SkipTest` exception then the module will be reported as having been skipped instead of as an error.

+To add cleanup code that must be run even in the case of an exception, use ``addModuleCleanup``:

+.. function:: addModuleCleanup(function, /, *args, **kwargs)

+   Add a function to be called after :func:`tearDownModule` to cleanup resources used during the test class.
+Functions will be called in reverse order to the order they are added (:abbr:`LIFO (last-in, first-out)`).
+   They are called with any arguments and keyword arguments passed into :meth:`addModuleCleanup` when they are added.

+   If :meth:`setUpModule` fails, meaning that :func:`tearDownModule` is not called, then any cleanup functions added will still be called.

+   .. versionadded:: 3.8

+.. function:: doModuleCleanups()

+   This function is called unconditionally after :func:`tearDownModule`, or after :func:`setUpModule` if :func:`setUpModule` raises an exception.

+   It is responsible for calling all the cleanup functions added by :func:`addModuleCleanup`.
+If you need cleanup functions to be called *prior* to :func:`tearDownModule` then you can call :func:`doModuleCleanups` yourself.

+   :func:`doModuleCleanups` pops methods off the stack of cleanup functions one at a time, so it can be called at any time.

+   .. versionadded:: 3.8

 Signal Handling
 ---------------